(NOTE: This manual does not describe the Objective-C and Objective-C++ languages themselves. See Language Standards Supported by GCC, for references.)

 declared in the current Objective-C class, and not those inherited

 from superclasses.
 It is the responsibility of the Objective-C

 runtime to invoke all such methods in an object’s inheritance

-- (id) .cxx_construct methods will be invoked
+- (id) .cxx_construct methods are invoked

 by the runtime immediately after a new object instance is allocated;

-- (void) .cxx_destruct methods will be invoked immediately
+- (void) .cxx_destruct methods are invoked immediately

 before the runtime deallocates an object instance.

 As of this writing, only the NeXT runtime on Mac OS X 10.4 and later has

 Allow fast jumps to the message dispatcher.
 On Darwin this is accomplished via the comm page.